Capital gains are common for our client base & may result from:

 - Can I construct a plan for more than one year of equity vesting, exercises, and sales?

-These (and more) are all common scenarios that we compute for our clients.
+These (and more) are all common scenarios that we compute for the clients.

-Contact us at email@example.com if you would like to get started with an analysis, tax return, or to book a consultation with a CPA/senior accountant to discuss strategy.
+Contact us at firstname.lastname@example.org if you would like to get started with an analysis, tax return, or to book a consultation to discuss strategy.